-At first glance when this project was handed over to me, the most of the design work seem to be done.
-The previous designer was loyal to the “3D law”, and invested a lot time in creating 3D animation and smooth animation transitions, making it very predictable and feeling slow.
+At first, glance when this project was handed over to me, most of the design work seem to be done.
+The previous designer was loyal to the “3D law”, and invested a lot of time in creating 3D animation and smooth animation transitions, making it very predictable and feeling slow.

 The brief was simple: make it work.

-I choose to get rid of all the typical 3D animations, and replace it with 2D footage.
+I choose to get rid of all the typical 3D animations and replace them with 2D footage.

 The total length of the animations stayed somewhat the same, it felt much shorter.

 Make it more surprising by working with timed animations and rhythm.

 To speed up the workflow I did most animations only with splines in 2D in Cinema4D with the Sketch and Toon renderer.
 No keyframes where needed speeding up the workflow quite a bit.